titustesche/synthia-framework/README.md

 I will also test this program with different AI models to find the most optimal one for this rather niche Application.
 So far I've been using llama3.1:7b but since then my hardware has improved, so I will be testing with larger models from now on.

+Update on the Models:
+The current "very supported" model is qwen2.5:14b, as it is way better at following instructions and doesn't mess up code nearly as often as Llama.
+It can also deal with much more complicated Coding tasks to begin with.
+I will however extend my testing to qwen2.5-coder:14b and qwen2.5:32b, but I highly doubt that my PC will be happy about the last one.

 I think another big problem is the initial prompt, since I have absolutely no idea how to prompt an LLM the right way.

-If you are a developer yourself and want to modify it for your own use case, I would highly recommend reading [Documentation](Documentation/Documentation%20-%20Welcome.md)!
+If you are a developer yourself and want to modify it for your own use case, I would highly recommend reading the [Documentation](Documentation/Documentation%20-%20Welcome.md)!
 Also feel free to let me know what you use this for,
 I am quite interested in what other use cases people can come up with.